 And, if you enjoy visual arts, visit the Muskegon Museum of Art.
 It features works by noted American & European artists & rotating special exhibitions.

 But, if you’re more into browsing down memory lane or shopping for antiques, meander over to Muskegon’s 6 antique malls and shops.

 If you’re not a beach person, that certainly doesn’t mean you can enjoy other outdoor venues.
-Whatever your age, there’s something for everyone in Muskegon.
-The city has 5 disc golf courses, 7 family fun centers and mini golf, 5 bowling alleys, a pocket billiards room, several roller skating rinks and even an escape room (by reservation)!
+Whatever your age, there’s plenty of outdoor things to do in Muskegon.

 Michigan’s Adventure Amusement Park

 Michigan’s Adventure is the state’s largest amusement park in the state with over 60 rides; including seven roller coasters.

 Start your family adventure at Camp Snoopy, featuring kids attractions for thrill-seeking guests.